-The Disclosure RTS also sets out guidance on those cases where certain information cannot be made available or is not applicable, allowing the use of specific "No Data" options.
+The Disclosure RTS also set out guidance on those cases where certain information cannot be made available or is not applicable, allowing the use of specific "No Data" options.
 The use of these "No Data" options is limited to those situations in which there are justifiable reasons to do so, and should not be used to circumvent the reporting requirements set out under the Securitisation Regulation.

-Securitisation repositories are required to verify the completeness and consistency of the information provided with respect to public securitisations, and that the use of the "No Data" options does not prevent the reported information from being sufficiently representative of the underlying exposures, as well as the compliance with certain percentage thresholds.
+Securitisation repositories are required to verify the completeness and consistency of the information provided with respect to public securitisations, and that the use of the "No Data" options does not prevent the reported information from being sufficiently representative of the underlying exposures; they must also verify the compliance with certain percentage thresholds.

 Securitisation repositories centrally collect and maintain the records of securitisations and are registered and supervised by the European Securities and Markets Authority (ESMA).
 Multiple technical standards on securitisation repository registration and supervisory fees were published on 3 September 2020 and entered into force on 23 September 2020, allowing for the registration of securitisation repositories with ESMA as of such date.
-Until at least one securitisation repository has been registered with ESMA, information that should be made available by reporting entities in securitisation repositories must instead be made available via a website that meets the requirements set out under article 7(2) of the Securitisation Regulation.
+In June 2021, ESMA informed market participants that it had approved the registrations of the first two securitisation repositories under the Securitisation Regulation (European DataWarehouse GmbH based in Germany, and SecRep B.V. based in the Netherlands), with reporting entities having to make their reports available through one of them as of 30 June 2021.

-Since 23 September 2020, these templates have been used to report the information in respect of the existing securitisation transactions, and the transitional provisions that were previously in force - namely article 43(8) of the Securitisation Regulation, which allowed for the use of the so-called "CRA 3" reporting templates - has ceased to apply.
+These reports shall be based on the standardised templates used since 23 September 2020 to report the relevant information in respect of the existing securitisation transactions, given that the transitional provisions that were previously in force - namely Article 43(8) of the Securitisation Regulation, which allowed for the use of the so-called "CRA 3" reporting templates - have ceased to apply.

-The publication of the Disclosure RTS and Disclosure ITS and the entry into force of these reporting templates has been long-awaited by securitisation market stakeholders and brings a greater level of homogeneity and certainty in the information disclosed to the investors, thereby reducing due diligence costs and increasing comparability across transactions.
+The publication of the Disclosure RTS and Disclosure ITS and the entry into force of these reporting templates was long-awaited by securitisation market stakeholders and brought a greater level of homogeneity and certainty in the information disclosed to the investors, thereby reducing due diligence costs and increasing comparability across transactions.